 Sprinkle 1 tablespoon of the spice mix evenly over each salmon fillet.
 Then use your hands to gently press it down so that it adheres to the fish.

-Coat the bottom of a medium-sized sauté pan with grape seed oil and place it over high heat.
-Once it's very hot, sprinkle the coated fillets with a salt and place them in the pan, skin side up.
+Coat the bottom of a medium-sized sauté pan with grapeseed oil and place it over high heat.
+Once it's very hot, sprinkle the coated fillets with salt and place them in the pan, skin side up.
 (If you don't hear a sizzling sound, wait another moment.
 The pan must be super hot!)

 Let the salmon sauté until you can see that the spices have formed a crust, 1 to 2 minutes.
 Carefully use a flat-bottomed metal spatula to flip the fillets over.
 Turn the heat to the lowest setting, cover the pan, and cook just about 2 more minutes.
 It should still look uncooked in the very center.
 (You can cook it more/longer if desired.)

-If desired, you can easily remove the skin from he bottom at this point.
+If desired, you can easily remove the skin from the bottom at this point.

 Drizzle a bit of lime juice over each one and serve immediately!

 Please note that cooking times may vary, depending on the thickness of the salmon fillets.
 (Mine were about 1-inch thick in the center.)
 You also might like it more well done than me -- I think salmon (& most fish) is best when the center is still translucent.